 In addition to support, the camaraderie these Magic players feel with one another at this event is priceless.

-“For me, since it’s my first year here, [it is] helpful definitely because they already went to it,” said Hezonja about having his teammates around.
+“For me, since it’s my first year here, helpful definitely because they already went to it,” said Hezonja about having his teammates around.
 “We enjoy it together.
 We are great friends off the court too so we’re enjoying it.”

 The bonds that can be strengthened during this All-Star period should not be taken lightly.
 Certainly, going through a shared experience can bring players closer together.